HFHT/pickup/README.md

 This is to be used by Tucson HabiStore's donors to schedule pickups of donated items.

-00) Handle Apple HEIC file types, convert to jpg,
+00x) Handle Apple HEIC file types, show the grayed image icon.
+00x) Handle broken image
+00) Handle Apple HEIC, if Safari then allow them to be displayed otherwise show gray out.
 00) HFHTShopify and HFHTMongoAPI and HFHTSendEMail - replace Alerts with true error handling (consolidate all errors and put up a new page)
 00) Don't include tomorrow on the schedule.
+00) Duplicate - Check if they are already scheduled for the selected day, if so then bring it back in.

 0) cancel save the reason